- 1 large onion, chopped

 - 1 cup (8 ounces) sour cream

-- Preheat oven to 350°.
-In a large skillet, heat butter over medium-high heat.
-Add onion; cook and stir until tender.
+- In a large skillet, saute onion in butter until tender.
 Sprinkle chicken with paprika, salt and pepper; place in an ungreased roasting pan.
 Spoon onion mixture over chicken.
-Add water.
-Bake, covered, 1-1/2 hours or until chicken juices run clear.
+Add hot water.
+Cover and bake at 350° for 1-1/2 hours or until chicken juices run clear.

 - Remove chicken and keep warm.
-Pour drippings and loosened browned bits from roasting pan into a saucepan.
-Skim fat.
-In a small bowl, mix cornstarch and cold water until smooth.
-Stir into pan juices with onion.
-Bring to a boil; cook and stir 1-2 minutes or until thickened.
-Remove from heat.
+In a small bowl, combine cornstarch and cold water until smooth.
+Gradually add to pan juices with onion.
+Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
+Remove from the heat.
 Stir in sour cream.
 Serve with chicken.
 Yield: 6 servings.